 MS-43F Asphalt Tack Bond Shear Strength Apparatus accommodates testing of 100mm and 150mm Marshall specimens.

-- Optimal method for measuring shear strength of tack coat between two layers of asphalt
+- The optimal method for measuring shear strength of tack coat between two layers of asphalt

 - Roller bearings minimize drag

 - Compatible with Gilson Load Frames and most Marshall Load Frames

 - Asphalt Tack Bond Shear Apparatus for 4 and 6in or 100 and 150mm samples